-Iraqi army tries to reach site of Islamic State executions south of Mosul
+Iraqi army aims to reach site of Islamic State executions south of Mosul

 U.N. human rights spokesman Rupert Colville on Tuesday said Islamic State fighters had reportedly killed scores of people around Mosul in the last week.

 A Reuters correspondent met relatives of hostages south of Mosul.
-One of them was a policeman who had returned to see the family that he had left behind when his village fell under the militants' control two years ago.
+One of them was a police officer who had returned to see the family that he had left behind when his village fell under the militants' control two years ago.

 "I’m afraid they will keep pulling them back from village to village until they get to Mosul.
 And then they will disappear," he said, asking not be identified to protect family members still in the hands of the fighters.